Membership Geeks

 Test your new membership platform thoroughly

-Set up a test website that only you can access, make some dummy accounts that you can use to test the new system out.
+Set up a test website that only you can access, and make some dummy accounts that you can use to test the new system out.

 Do everything on that site that you’d want your members to do.